 - Join on-location or online study groups

-Get your family involved in the activities, too.
+Get your family involved in activities, too.
 Have them quiz your knowledge between classes.
 Get them helping around the home so you have more study time.
-Or, dedicate special time to hit the books without interruption.
+Dedicate special time to hit the books without interruption.

-Do remember you have financial resources, too!
+Remember you have a variety of financial resources, too!
 You could employ a personal tutor or do private study sessions with professionals.

 Remember that you still have parental responsibilities.
 You also have a job to hold down, plus any other personal obligations with your lifestyle.